klarstrup/keychange/README.md

 [![Build Status](https://travis-ci.org/klarstrup/keychange.svg?branch=master)](https://travis-ci.org/klarstrup/keychange)

 # keychange
-Utility function for reacting to specific differences in javascript objects.
+Utility function for acting upon specific differences in javascript objects.

 ## basic operation

-`keychange` will take three objects as parameters, two to compare and another that serves as a mapping of keys to watch for changes and their handlers for the new values.
+`keychange` will take three objects as parameters, two to compare and another that serves as a mapping of keys to check for differences and their handlers for the new values.

 ```js
   const someObject = {